ApolloAuto/apollo/docs/quickstart/apollo_software_installation_guide.md

     The `rtk_from` is  used for RTK base station information.
 The `rtk_to` is used to send the RTK differential data to the receiver.

-5. (Skip this if you only want to do the offline simulation in release docker container) Add ESD CAN Support
+5. (Skip this if you only want to do the offline simulation in docker container) Add ESD CAN Support

     Please refer to [ESD CAN README](https://github.com/ApolloAuto/apollo/blob/master/third_party/can_card_library/esd_can/README.md) to install the ESD CAN library.

-6. (Skip this if you have NOT customized your release docker container) Follow these steps to persist your local changes:
+6. (Skip this if you have NOT customized your docker container) Follow these steps to persist your local changes:

     ```
     # EXIT DOCKER ENV
     # commit your docker local changes to local docker image.
     exit # exit from docker environment
     cd $APOLLO_HOME
-    bash docker/scripts/release_commit.sh
+    bash docker/scripts/dev_commit.sh
     ```

 7. Start your favorite browser (i.e. Chrome) and with URL: http://localhost:8888